 - Increased average ESP run life

 With the current markets for oil and gas being how they are, it remains paramount that a production engineer has the best tools to make effective decisions in a timely and cost-efficient manner.
-One Virtual Source offers a whole suite of workflows, in addition to OVS ESP Surveillance, to expedite a production engineer’s duties.
+One Virtual Source offers a whole suite of workflows, in addition to ESP Surveillance, to expedite a production engineer’s duties.
 Utilizing our software, production engineers can spend less time sifting through data to determine what is important, and more time engineering solutions.